jaAndy/testllama/README.md

 We adopted exactly the same architecture and tokenizer as Llama 2.
 This means TinyLlama can be plugged and played in many open-source projects built upon Llama.
 Besides, TinyLlama is compact with only 1.1B parameters.
 This compactness allows it to cater to a multitude of applications demanding a restricted computation and memory footprint.

 #### This Model
-In this repo, we release our TinyLlama training only with 2T tokens on SlimPajama dataset. (~3 epochs)
+In this repo, we release our TinyLlama-v2 training only with 2T tokens on SlimPajama dataset. (~3 epochs)

 #### How to use
 You will need the transformers>=4.31